vdloo/daust/README.md

 The commands can also be ran on other nodes by adding the 'remote' option.

-Options can both be prepended and appended to the command.

-Note the position of list in the following example:

 ```
 $ daust list remote 192.168.1.3
 node2: internal ip 192.168.1.3, public ip N/A, last seen 0 seconds ago